 Bacteria and fungal Endocarditis is an infection of the inner lining of the heart (endocardium).
 The endocardium becomes inflamed and can cause valve damage.
 Endocarditis is a very serious infection and needs to be treated immediately as they can cause heart failure and/or strokes.

-There are two types of Endocarditis; bacterial and fungal.
+There are two types of endocarditis; bacterial and fungal.
 Bacterial is the most common form of Endocarditis but both have similar symptoms and treatments.

 When at the Dentist mention your medical history with heart valve disease before any procedures.
 Sometimes brushing and chewing food can be a cause of Endocarditis.
 Poor dental hygiene or invasive dental work, gum infections should be discussed with your dentist and GP.
 Also use of other medical instruments (e.g. syringes, urinary catheters, dialysis, laparoscopes) should be administered with caution if you have heart valve disease.

 If you do contract Endocarditis you need to be admitted to the hospital immediately and given antibiotics via a drip.
-Also a possible valve replacement and draining of an abscesses needs to be considered by your clinician.
+Also, a possible valve replacement and draining of abscesses needs to be considered by your clinician.
 After being discharged from the hospital, which depends on the severity of the condition, you'll be given a prescription of antibiotics to take home.
 This needs to be followed up with regular check ups with your GP, possible anti-fungal medicine and further blood samples.